Shift to Volumetric Billing

 The next step following metering is the introduction of a new way of billing for water, known as volumetric billing.

 Up until now, SCRD water customers have paid a flat rate for water.
-The volumetric billing project will introduce a new way of billing for SCRD water customers and will see some charges on your bill based on your water use.
-This method of billing can help encourage conservation, ensure fair pricing and cover the costs of maintaining the upgrading SCRD water systems.
+The volumetric billing project will introduce a new way of billing for SCRD water customers that will result in some charges on your bill based on your water use.
+This method of billing can help encourage conservation, ensure fair pricing and cover the costs of maintaining and upgrading SCRD water systems.

 This is your space to learn more about this multi-year project.